Rodrigodd/gameroy/README.md

 ### Debugger commands

 - `step` (`F8`): execute 1 opcode.
-- `stepback` (`F7`): reverse execute 1 opcode.
+- `stepback` (`F7`): reverse by 1 opcode.
 - `run` (`F9`): continue to run.
 - `run for <clock_count>`: run for the given number of cycles.
 - `run until <clock_count>`: run until the total clock count reach the given value.
 - `runto <address>`: run until reaching the address.
 - `watch <address>`: add a memory address to the watch list, where its value will be displayed.
 - `break <flags> <address>`: add a breakpoint to a memory address.
-Flags is a string containing at least one of the following:
+Flags is a continuous string containing at least one of the following letters:
   - `x`: break immediately before executing an opcode in the address.
   - `j`: break immediately before jumping to the address.
   - `r`: break immediately before reading the address
   - `w`: break immediately before writing to the address
-- `reset`: restart the Game Boy.
+- `reset`: restarts the Game Boy.
 - `dump <path>`: write the current disassembled code to a file.
 This disassembly is not complete nor is in a known format.

 Pressing `Enter` with the text field empty will run a step.